bandwidthcom/acrobits-catapult-reference-app-voice-android/README.md

   - You can also see your phone number from the Account info menu item
  - You can now receive phone calls at this phone number
  - You can also dial a phone number and tap Call to place a call

-> **Please note**: There is currently no background support so if you close the app or switch to a different app you will not receive incoming calls.
-If you're currently on a call and you switch to a different app bad things will probably happen.